facebook/zstd/programs/zstd.1.md

     default: enabled when output is into a file, and disabled when output is stdout.
     This setting overrides default and can force sparse mode over stdout.
-* `--[no-]content-size`:
-    enable / disable whether or not the original size of the file is placed in the header of the compressed file.
-The default option is --content-size (meaning that the original size will be placed in the header).
 * `--rm`:
     remove source file(s) after successful compression or decompression
 * `-k`, `--keep`: